ibm-cloud-docs/monitoring/api/python-client.md

     {: pre}

-## Reference the Python client in your Python script
+## Step 2.
+Reference the Python client in your Python script
 {: #python-client-reference-client}

-## Reference the Python client that is installed by using pip
+### Reference the Python client that is installed by using pip
 {: #python-client-reference-pip-client}

 You can reference the Python client by adding the following statement to your application: